-But even from the ghost of the paintings we can see that Klimt combined his strands of his cash-cow ornate female portraits with his post-Great Hall allegorical groups, as in “award-winning” Death and Life.
-(If you ever in Vienna, do visit Leopold Museum for Klimt’s works if nothing else.
-Death and Life is mesmerizing, it’s 2m x 2m but feels like five times that.)
+Even from the ghost of the paintings, we can see that Klimt combined his strands of his cash-cow ornate female portraits with his post-Great Hall allegorical groups, as in “award-winning” Death and Life.
+(If you are ever in Vienna, do visit Leopold Museum for Klimt’s works if nothing else.
+“Death and Life” is mesmerizing, it’s 2m x 2m but feels like five times that.)

 Why were his Great Hall paintings called ‘pornography’ and ‘perverted excess”?
 Not because the educated people at the end of the 19th century didn’t see nude figures on paintings.
 On the contrary, classical paintings of this period were full of nudes – relaxing in languorous poses, plump and pink.
-Klimt’s nudes are emasculated, twisted – and have visible pubic hair and genitals, hence pornography accusation.
-They also don’t suffer heroically as the heroes of classical paintings do, but in despair, viscerally – “in excess”.
+Klimt’s nudes are emaciated, twisted – and have visible pubic hair and genitals, hence pornography accusation.
+They also don’t suffer heroically as the heroes of classical paintings do, but depicted being in despair, viscerally – “in excess”.

-However, nothing is straightforward in human history, even the progress.
+Alas, nothing is straightforward in human history, even the progress.
 19th century heard first dissenting voices of artists, who pointed out dangers of hubris, for example Mary Shelley in Frankenstein, the first SciFi novel, and works of G.H.
 Wells, especially in Island of Dr. Moreau.

 The only surviving fragment in colour shows Medicine clothed in blood-red.
 Experimentation on humans without their consent since the start of modern medical science, mutilating medical procedures and the usual medicine’s practitioners belief in their righteousness warrants arrogant, closed expression of Medicine looking down at the spectators.
-The prominent serpent in her hands – a part of traditional medicine emblem – but a universal figure of hate poised to strike.
+The prominent serpent in her hands – not only a part of traditional medicine emblem – but a universal figure of hate poised to strike.
 A skeleton, death, lurks among human bodies.

 Kafka wrote The Trial years after Klimt’s pictures.
 But considering what happened with the world in the 20th century and the role sciences played in the tragedies, starting with chemical weapons and not ending with technological catastrophes, Klimt’s pictures feel prophetic, even more modern, more 21st than the 20th century.